waterlink/robot.cr/README.md

 - `make` to compile the final binary at `./bin/robot`.
 - `make clean` to remove crystal cache in `./.crystal` and compiled files in `./bin/`

+## TODO

+- Ignore commands that will make robot fall off
+- Ignore `place` command that will place robot out of board
+- Ignore `board` command with invalid arguments
+- Ignore `place` command with invalid arguments
+- Make it output warning for each ignored command with exact reason, why it was ignored

 ## Contributing

 1. Fork it ( https://github.com/waterlink/robot.cr/fork )